Lotfullah21/HTML-CSS/introduction/README.md

 A special kind of computer that allows other computers to make a request for data, in fact, it middle point between the database where the data is stored.
 It process the users request gets the required data from a database and sends it back to the users machine.

+### Application

+It generates the dynamic content that will be sent to the user by web-server.
+The application server generates the dynamic content that the web server sends back to the user’s browser.

+### Dynamic content:

+It is generated while we use a website.

+### Static content

+These are the contents that are stored in the web server and will be delivered to the user as they are stored.

 ### HTTP:

 A web server communicates with a web browser using the Hypertext Transfer Protocol (HTTP).
 The content of most web pages is encoded in Hypertext Markup Language (HTML).